 The advantage to a Chapter 13 bankruptcy is that you can keep the property that you may have otherwise lost in a Chapter 7.
 You may be able to avoid or delay foreclosure.
 You may be able to eliminate a second mortgage lien on a primary residence or reduce the loan balance and interest rate on a car.

 WHAT HAPPENS AFTER FILING FOR CHAPTER 13 BANKRUPTCY?

-In a Chapter 13 Bankruptcy, you are required to repay your creditors over a three to five year period.
-Priority debts, such as child support and alimony, are usually paid in full.
-Regular payments on secured debts are also typically required.
-Your disposable income will then be used to make payments on your unsecured debt to the extent that you are able to do so.
+In a Chapter 13 Bankruptcy, you are required to repay your creditors over a three-to-five-year period.
+Priority debts, such as child support and alimony, as well as regular payments on secured debts must usually be paid in full.
+Your disposable income will then be subtracted to make payments on your unsecured debt to the extent that you are able to do so.
 A Chapter 13 repayment plan can be modified on the basis of hardship.
-It can also be converted to a Chapter 7 in some cases.
-Remaining unsecured debt will be eliminated after the payment plan is completed as long as you are current on child support and/or alimony obligations and you have completed a budget counseling course with an approved agency.
+Chapter 13 Bankruptcy can also be converted to a Chapter 7 Bankruptcy in some cases.
+Remaining unsecured debt will be eliminated after the payment plan is completed as long as you have completed payments for child support and/or alimony obligations and as long as you have completed a budget counseling course with an approved agency.

-The professionals at the Law Office of Diane K. Bross are ready to assist you through every step of the process when filling for Chapter 13 bankruptcy.
-For more information about filing for Chapter 7 or Chapter 13 bankruptcy, call the Law Office of Diane K. Bross at 719-634-7734 to speak with a Colorado Springs Bankruptcy Attorney today.
+The lawyers at the Law Office of Diane K. Bross are ready to assist you through every step of the process when filing for Chapter 13 bankruptcy.
+For more information about filing for Chapter 7 or Chapter 13 bankruptcy in Colorado Springs and Pueblo, call the Law Office of Diane K. Bross at 719-634-7734 to speak with a Colorado Springs Bankruptcy Attorney today.